I. Purpose

 - Missing Attendance Report:

-The principal/designee must run the Missing Attendance Report weekly to ensure all teachers are recording student attendance daily.
+Principal, or a designee, must run the Missing Attendance Report weekly to ensure all teachers are recording student attendance daily.
 Written notification must be provided to teachers that are not adhering to the daily attendance entry requirement.

 - Parental Contact:

-- Pupil Personnel Workers, teachers and Professional School Counselors are expected to reach out to families to encourage their participation with distance learning.
+Pupil Personnel Workers, Teachers and Professional School Counselors are expected to reach out to families to encourage their participation with distance learning.

 - Monthly List to Principals: